Stability and chaos in dynamical last passage percolation: Deductions from harmonic analysis: [1] the transition from weight stability to low overlap

 \section{Deductions from harmonic analysis: [1] the transition from weight stability to low overlap}

-The theory of harmonic analysis furnishes two vital inputs for our study: the dynamical variance formula already indicated in~(\ref{e.gaussiandynamicalvariance}) (and the related assertion of decrease in mean overlap); and stability for polymer weights over subcritical time-increments $t \ll n^{-1/3}$ which in fact is a consequence of a variant of the dynamical variance formula.
+Here, we develop the approximation theory needed to prove \eqref{e.lowoverlap} and \eqref{subcrit12} for Brownian LPP.
+The form of the expressions stay exactly the same which we record next in the interests of clarity. \begin{theorem} \begin{enumerate} Dynamical Brownian LPP satisfies two properties. \item It enjoys a dynamical formula for variance:

-We next state these two inputs.
-First, we restate for reasons of clarity the dynamical formula for variance in the case of dynamical Brownian LPP.
-The result is stated in terms of geodesic energy~$M_n$ and unscaled overlap~$\mc{O}$; this unscaled expression is more natural for this result, despite our overall preference for the use of scaled coordinates.
+\item The mean overlap function $[0,\infty) \to \R: t \to \E \mc{O}(\Gamma_n^0,\Gamma_n^t)$ is non-increasing. \end{enumerate} \end{theorem} Note that the result is stated in terms of geodesic energy~$M_n$ and unscaled overlap~$\mc{O}$; this unscaled expression is more natural for this result, despite our overall preference for scaled coordinates.